-Parrots stand on one foot, sometimes for extended periods of time.
-You might worry that this is a sign of a leg or foot injury, but this is rarely the case.
+Parrots stand on one foot, often for extended periods.
+You may be concerned that it’s a sign of a leg or foot injury, but this is rarely the case.
 Standing on one leg is normal for all species of birds.

-Parrots stand on one leg while they’re sleeping, and they may raise one leg at a time to keep warm.
-A parrot’s legs and feet lack feather coverage, so nestling them into their feathers minimizes exposure to the elements.
-Because parrots stand upright all day, standing on one leg gives the other leg the chance to rest.
+Parrots stand on one leg while sleeping and may raise one leg at a time to stay warm.
+A parrot’s legs and feet lack feather coverage, so nestling them in the feathers minimizes exposure to the elements.

-Sores, injuries, fatigue, and general health conditions can make it uncomfortable for your parrot to stand up on both legs constantly, so they switch between legs.
-Keeping your parrot’s legs and feet strong is essential.
+Sores, foot/leg injuries, and medical conditions can make it uncomfortable for a parrot to constantly stand up on both legs.
+Consequently, they switch between legs to ease the discomfort.

 Why Do Parrots Stand on One Foot?